rukai/PF_Sandbox/documentation/manual.md

 Use `a` on your GC controller to: select package, select local, select characters, select stages and FIGHT!
 Use `b` on your GC controller to go to previous menus (keep pressing to reach package select screen)

-These player outlines are used to signify which team they belong to:
+The player outlines are used to signify which team they belong to, you can change this on the CSS.
-*   Orange
-*   Blue

 ### Camera